MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 ---
 title: Provisioning Windows using a website
-description: Provisioning Windows using a website ms.date: 10/09/2023
+description: Provisioning Windows using a website ms.date: 10/10/2023
 ---

 # Provisioning Windows using a website

-This topic describes how to use a web site to let customers purchase and set up a mobile broadband plan on a computer that is running Windows 8, Windows 8.1, or Windows 10.
+This topic describes how to use a web site to let customers purchase and set up a mobile broadband plan on a computer that is running Windows.

 For more info about mobile broadband in Windows 8, Windows 8.1, and Windows 10, see [Overview of mobile broadband](overview-of-mobile-broadband.md).